 Just look at Blackberry and Nokia.
 Once absolute market leaders, they have been outperformed by competitors who saw where the mobile market was heading and understood that customer expectations were changing.

 Of course, there’s a lot of discussion around the ‘is social media a fad’ question and it has its fair share of detractors.

-Some marketers, including Pratik Dholakiya, co-founder and VP of E2M content marketing specialists, point to falling user rates in many developed economies, including the US and the UK, as a key indicator that social media is ‘on the way out’… well, sort of.
+Some marketers, including Pratik Dholakiya, founder of The 20 Media, point to falling user rates in many developed economies, including the US and the UK, as a key indicator that social media is ‘on the way out’… well, sort of.